"Not to be realized from another, peaceful,

 truth ("samvriti-satya") and ultimate truth ("paramârtha-satya"), can

-be viewed as two
+be viewed (as in Platonism) as two

 levels of reality (two types of truth) or as two objects of knowledge.